jwaltonmedia/synesthetic/README.md

 You should be in business.

 ## contributing ##
-The only rule here is...
+The only rule here is... maintain the 'synesthetic' theme.
+[Please reference](http://en.wikipedia.org/wiki/Synesthesia)